 [PF's Statement to the NTSB] "Throughout my 20 year military carrier I was always taught that if you had a problem inside the final approach fix and your gear was down it was always better to land.
 We lost several aircraft because pilots delayed their landings.
 At Flight Safety in the GV and GIV training that I receive every 6 months I have never been giving a scenario with a system malfunction were I would go around inside the final approach fix."

-The NTSB got the probable cause correct, but the Gulfstream submission was even better.
+I think the NTSB got the probable cause correct, but the Gulfstream submission was even better.
 But I do have one quibble with Gulfstream's conclusions.
 I think they are right that the three people on the aircraft owe their lives to the PNF's decision to pull the throttles to idle after the PF's decision to take off.
 But the PNF should have been more assertive when saying, "should we go around to check it out?"

 [NTSB Factual Report, pg.
 1j] The National Transportation Safety Board determines that the probable cause of this accident was the captain's decision to attempt a go-around late in the landing roll with insufficient runway remaining.
 Contributing to the accident were (1) the pilots' poor crew coordination and lack of cockpit discipline; (2) fatigue, which likely impaired both pilots' performance; and (3) the failure of the Federal Aviation Administration (FAA) to require crew resource management (CRM) training and standard operating procedures (SOPs) for 14 CFR Part 135 operators.